Why-Am/participation-counter/README.md

 # To do:

+-   [ ] Do not allow last card to be deleted
 -   [ ] Keybind to press the next in line
 -   [ ] Text on cards avoids selection
 -   [ ] Minimize sidebar